lavaskin/slimes-bot/README.md

 **Discord Bot Commands (Prefix: b!)**:
 - help: Lists out basic descriptions for commands.
-- gen <type [optional]>: Generates a random "NFT".
-Default generates a slime NFT and posts it.
-Given an optional argument of the type (dots, planets or slime), it will create that type instead.
+- gen: Generates a random "NFT" slime.
+30 minute cooldown.
 - view <id>: Queries the slimes and replies with an embed containing the matching one if it exists.
 - [WIP] inv: Shows a navigatable embed menu with reaction buttons to scroll through owned slimes.

 **TODO**
-- Timer for NFT generation.
 - Database integration for "owning" an NFT
 	- Trading with others
 	- Viewing your owned NFT's